|Guide||♦||108 Triplogs||0 Topics|

-Hike: I did this hike as an extension of the Go John Trail, which I hiked in the clockwise direction.
-At 4.60 miles (N33 50.247 W111 59.176) on the Go John the new Quartz Trail goes left at a signed junction.
-The trail is well graded and easy to follow.
-It decends for a short distance then climbs gradually for about 1/4 miles.
-Then it decends gradually losing 300 feet while following the contours around the hills in the southern part of the park.
+I did this hike as an extension of the Go John Trail, which I hiked in the clockwise direction.
+At 4.60 miles N33 50.247 W111 59.176 on the Go John, the new Quartz Trail goes left at a signed junction.
+The trail is well-graded and easy to follow.
+It descends for a short distance then climbs gradually for about 1/4 miles.
+Then it descends, gradually losing 300 feet while following the contours around the hills in the southern part of the park.
 The trail is 1.35 miles long and ends at the Slate Trail at N33 49.619 W111 59.290.
 Turn right onto the Slate Trail.
-From here you can follow the Slate Trail to its terminus south of the Go John trailhead or turn right on the Jasper Trail which will bring you back to the Go John, where turning left will bring you back to the trailhead.
+From here, you can follow the Slate Trail to its terminus south of the Go John trailhead or turn right on the Jasper Trail, which will bring you back to the Go John, where turning left will bring you back to the trailhead.
 This was a total of 7.0 miles, adding about 1.2 miles to the Go John loop.

-A shorter route would be to hike from the trailhead on the Slate Trail, left on the Quartz Trail and left on the Go John to return.
+A shorter route would be to hike from the trailhead on the Slate Trail, left on the Quartz Trail, and left on the Go John to return.
 I estimate this to be about 3.5 miles.
-Other options are available using the Slate and Flume trails as well.
+Other options are available using the Slate and Flume Trail as well.

 This hike is listed as One-Way.